Razzano/Vivaldi_Custom/README.md

-The custom-ui-mod.zip file contains 2 bat files, 1 js file, 1 css files, 2 html files, png icons and 1 how-to.txt file.
-Other posted files are all contained in custom-ui-mod.zip file.
+The custom-ui-mod.zip file contains 2 bat files, 2 html files, 1 js file, 1 css file, 1 how-to.txt file and png icons.
+Other posted files are all contained within custom-ui-mod.zip file.

 Create a new folder (recommended) and name it (for example) Vivaldi UI Mod.
 Un-zip the custom-ui-mod.zip contents into newly created folder.
 All the un-zipped files need to remain together and DO NOT rename any file.
 Click the custom-ui-mod-Install.bat file to load created files into Vivaldi browser app.
 Click the custom-ui-mod-Uninstall.bat to remove the installed files from Vivaldi browser app.
 Follow the simple instructions in the How-To.txt file.